The basic cornerstones of the Croat ultraright nationalistic ideology

 On democracy, see: B. Crick, Democracy: A Very Short Introduction, Oxford−New York: Oxford University Press, 2002; Ch.
 Tilly, Democracy, Cambridge−New York: Cambridge University Press, 2007; J. B. Pilet, W. P. Cross (eds.), The Selection of Political Party Leaders in Contemporary Parliamentary Democracies: A Comparative Study, New York: Routledge, 2014.

-According to Tanjug, May 21, 1995.
+According to Tanjug, 1995-05-21.

-Novi list, October 15th, 1995.
+Novi list, 1995-10-15.

 Origins of images: Facebook, Twitter, Wikimedia, Wikipedia, Flickr, Google, Imageinjection & Pinterest.